15 Things Every Early Childhood Educator Should DoAugust 18, 2020

-What are some things every early childhood teacher should do for and with their students, whether their school or program is physically reopening or not this fall?
+What are some things every early childhood teacher should do for and with their students?
 We’re answering that question in today’s blog post, through some of our favorite quotes from the experts on early education.
 Keep these quotes on hand for inspiration—because these days, we need all the inspiration we can get.
 (This post would also be a great resource to share with parents, since these words of wisdom also hold true for nurturing young children at home.)

 Diversify your classroom resources.
 Make sure your young learners have access to books and other materials that include positive, non-stereotypical depictions of people with a wide variety of backgrounds, abilities, and family structures.
 See this blog post for some resources on finding diverse materials, which you can incorporate into your own classroom or recommend to parents participating in remote learning.
 (Quote from The Making Friends Program by Paddy Favazza et al.)